 - 1. Cafeteria program is applicable to a subset of the entire domestic and international membership. - 2.
-Funding amount per utility is based on the number of participating shares in the program. - 3.
-Once approved, a participant in a cafeteria program is committed to their share of the authorized funding approved for that program or phase of that program. - 4.
+Cafeteria-Mandatory programs are those that are applicable to a defined group of plants such as an entire NSSS plant style (W, CE or B&W).
+This PA classification should only be used if all applicable members will obtain automatic benefit from the PA.
+The "mandatory" designation means that all applicable members are participants if approved. - 3.
+Funding amount per utility is based on the number of participating shares in the program. - 4.
+Once approved, a participant in a cafeteria program is committed to their share of the authorized funding approved for that program or phase of that program. - 5.
 Cafeteria Program Withdrawal: - a) A member may withdraw from a cafeteria program at any time it is deemed prudent to do so; however, the withdrawing member is still responsible for their share of the funding under the current PA revision. - b) A withdrawing member is entitled to all completed program deliverables up to the date of withdrawal but forfeits rights to all future deliverables.